Coordinated Disclosure · VU#487875

 Findings include unauthenticated access to Keycloak administrative consoles across six production tenants, twelve backend API endpoints exposed without authentication on the primary assessment subject, server-side request forgery via configuration injection, password-grant authentication exposed on public OAuth clients with no rate limiting, and unauthenticated access to retrieval-augmented generation (RAG) document corpora with confirmed write-path for content poisoning.

 All findings are exploitable from the public internet using only standard HTTP requests.
 No credentials, no authentication bypass, no exploitation primitives are required.
-The vulnerabilities were verified via passive reconnaissance and read-only API interaction.
-Reassessment activity across Day 3/4 (2026-03-19), Day 8 (2026-03-24), and Day 63 (2026-05-16) records a divergent remediation posture by environment: substantial decommission and rebuild work at five of six client environments, an active regression at the production Keycloak layer, and one architectural defect (password grant on public OAuth clients) that remains unfixed at Day 63.
+The vulnerabilities were verified primarily through passive reconnaissance and read-only API interaction.
+Verification of finding 3.3 (Configuration Injection) required limited write activity against the unauthenticated configuration endpoint, conducted as good-faith security research consistent with the U.S. Department of Justice's 2022 policy on charging cases under the Computer Fraud and Abuse Act, CERT/CC vulnerability disclosure guidelines, and ISO 29147; the scope and evidentiary status of that write activity are documented in section 3.3 and Appendix A.11.
+Reassessment activity across Day 3/4 (2026-03-19), Day 8 (2026-03-24), and Day 64 (2026-05-16) records a divergent remediation posture by environment: substantial decommission and rebuild work at five of six client environments, an active regression at the production Keycloak layer, and one architectural defect (password grant on public OAuth clients) that remains unfixed at Day 64.

 Section 03